 Understanding mobile backhaul

-In mobile network architecture, the backhaul infrastructure carries voice and data traffic between a cell site and its mobile switching center using copper, microwave or fiber
+In mobile network architecture, the backhaul infrastructure carries voice and data traffic between a cell site and its mobile switching center using copper, microwave or fiber for transport.

 Traditionally, mobile backhaul has relied on time division multiplexing (TDM) and used leased lines or microwave to transport traffic, depending on the geography and the accessibility of the cell site location.
 That architecture predominated in the voice-centric cell phone days of yore but began to change with the arrival of mobile broadband.